Positively Attaining Your Goals: 5 Questions To Ask Yourself

 Many people are attempting to change themselves in order to increase his or her value in themselves or their performance.
 Daily failures tend to strip us of our confidence little by little without our awareness.
-Coping alone with daily experiences are hard enough without adding personal change into the mix.
+Coping alone with daily experiences is hard enough without adding personal change into the mix.
 Everyone is struggling to perform better in one form or another whether it is in a relationship, home life, parenting or career to make a positive change.

 "Performance in life doesn't get better by chance, it improves through action and practice."

-What do I ask myself?
+What questions should I ask myself?

-1st Do I set too many goals to complete any of them?
+1st - Do I set too many goals to complete any of them?

-2nd Am I sabotaging myself by splitting my energy among all my goals?
+2nd - Am I sabotaging myself by splitting my energy among all my goals?

-3rd Do I overwhelm myself with too many tasks without being conscious of it?
+3rd - Do I overwhelm myself with too many tasks without being conscious of it?

-5th Am I reaching for perfection that is not attainable?
+5th - Am I reaching for perfection that is not attainable?

 Say if we set too many goals or want to resolve too many issues in our life, what happens?
 We sabotage ourselves.
-Our focus and energy is split in too many directions.
+Our focus and energy are split in too many directions.
 Let’s say we set four goals we want to accomplish.
 Therefore our energy goes in four different directions at one time, we get frustrated, unhappy and quickly give up.
 Why?
 It is because we run out of steam and motivation.
-With working on 4 goals at one time, we can only giving 25% to each goal or issue.
-We end up spreading our energy to thin, and it is a recipe for failure.
+With working on 4 goals at one time, we can only give 25% to each goal or issue.
+We end up spreading our energy too thin, and it is a recipe for failure.

 This is why New Year Resolutions get dropped by the end of January.
 Why?
 People generally set so many goals at one time that they become overwhelmed.
-They are mentally and physically divided in different directions causing a loss in desire, motivation and drive.
+They are mentally and physically divided in different directions causing a loss in desire, motivation, and drive.
 Subconsciously we set our expectations too high.
-We end up becoming disappointed which manifests into poor performance therefore missing our chance at positive change.
+We end up becoming disappointed which manifests into poor performance, therefore, missing our chance at positive change.

 If you desire real positive change and an increase in personal performance then you have to decide to work on one specific goal at a time.
-Define the goal to be realistic, measurable, specific and time lined.
+Define the goal to be realistic, measurable, specific and timelined.
 Ask yourself, what is the “one thing”, the "one goal", if I focus on 100% that would radically change my life?"
-Then target on that goal and put all of your energy on that one goal for 90 days and you will see a much greater success.
+Then target on that goal and put all of your energy on that one goal for 90 days and you will see much greater success.

-Success can be Yours
+Success Can Be Yours

 Are you good at completing goals?

-What else might be blocking?
+What else might be blocking you?

 Is there something I can do on my own?

-Yes, I have developed a self help web-based program called The Making a Positive Change 30 Day Challenge which is an online personal improvement program that will walk you through step by step to change your identity, find out what is blocking you and help you create whole new personal philosophy.
+Yes, I have developed a self-help web-based program called The Making a Positive Change 30 Day Challenge which is an online personal improvement program that will walk you through step by step to change your identity, find out what is blocking you and help you create whole new personal philosophy.

 Using this life coaching method in an easy-to-use web-based system that is designed to help you focus, give you direction and will guide you through a step-by-step process of recognizing your blocks and teach you how to become successful.
 For more information on this product visit my website.